Sleep and Your 1- to 3-Month-Old

 Article Translations: (Spanish)

 Just when you think that getting more shut-eye is a far-off dream, your baby will begin to sleep longer stretches at night.
-Baby's sleep cycle is getting closer to yours, and he or she is able to hold more milk in the tummy.
+Baby's sleep cycle is getting closer to yours, and he or she may be feeding less often at night.

 But don't assume you'll be hitting the snooze button just yet.
 At this stage, "sleeping through the night" is considered to be a stretch of only 5 or 6 hours.